SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-bird-boltforager.md

 title: Bird, Boltforager
 ---

-A disease-carrying red carrion bird.
-A beast.
+##### A monster originating from the [Hot Springs Island](https://shop.swordfishislands.com/the-dark-of-hot-springs-island/) adventure.

 _Imagine a big eagle-sized bird with brick-colored plumage.
 It has a big beak and a bony ridge that protects its head when feeding.
 It seems covered in dirty orange dust._

+A disease-carrying red carrion bird.
+A beast.

+The discordant chorus of huge boltforager flocks is a staple of many hot climates.
+They harass other creatures indiscriminately at dusk and dawn, when their orange plumage blends in the golden light.
+They feed on those who fall victim of the parasites they carry.

 <br>